 - Inventory Indigestion: The Short Sale Problem, UCLA Anderson Forecast

 - Relative Options Prices and Risk-Neutral Skew as Predictors of Index Returns, Journal of Derivatives

 - The “Probability of Recession”: Evaluating Probabilistic and Non-Probabilistic Forecasts from Probit Models of U.S. Recessions, Economics Letters

 - The Mensing Conundrum: Litigating Generic Drug Injuries in California (Featured Article), California Business Practice

 - Predicting Nominal Exchange Rate Movements Using Skewness Information from Options Prices, International Journal of Finance & Economics

-Prior to coming to USD, Professor Ratcliff spent three years at the renowned UCLA Anderson Forecast, where he was the primary author of the quarterly forecast for California, as well as numerous other reports on local economic forecasts and regional housing markets.
-He has also worked in market research and applications development at the Franklin-Templeton family of mutual funds, as a market analyst on the U.S. Treasury’s Mexico Task Force, and as a compliance researcher at the Frankfurt headquarters of Deutsche Bank.
+Prior to coming to SBA, Ratcliff spent three years at the renowned UCLA Anderson Forecast, where he was the primary author of the quarterly forecast for California, as well as numerous other reports on local economic forecasts and regional housing markets.
+He has also worked in market research and applications development at the Franklin-Templeton family of mutual funds, as a market analyst on the U.S. Treasury’s Mexico Task Force and as a compliance researcher at the Frankfurt headquarters of Deutsche Bank.